carbonscott/rc/UltiSnips/thinking/vocabulary.md

 * `Clear Frustration, Rerefresh Love and Passion, Do it, try to break down impossible into something possible.`

+# Representation/Observation Technique

+* BREAK things DOWN to different observor.
+Abstractly, it is like to observe a vector in terms of basis vectors.
+* Identify dependence from observors;
+* Remove redundence from observors;

 # Logic Thinking

 * State: descriptive assumption (static);